 (2) The register may be kept in any way the Board thinks appropriate, including by electronic means.

+(3) Despite subsection (1), the Board may remove information on the register in respect of a teacher whose registration is suspended.

+[Section 36 amended: No. 3 of 2023 s.
+25.]

 37. Inspection of register

 (1) In this section —

+nominated supervisor has the meaning given in the Education and Care Services National Law (Western Australia) section 5(1);

 register information (professional) means all of the information on the register;

-register information (public) means the information on the register other than the information prescribed under section 36(1)(e).
+register information (public) means the information on the register other than the information prescribed under section 36(1)(e);

+supervising officer has the meaning given in the Child Care Services Act 2007 section 5A.

-(2) Information on the register is to be made available for inspection in accordance with this section in any way the Board thinks appropriate, including on a website maintained by the Board.
+(2) Information on the register must be made available for inspection in accordance with this section in any way the Board thinks appropriate, including on a website maintained by the Board.

-(3) Register information (professional) is to be made available for inspection, in accordance with subsection (2), by any of the following persons, as the Board thinks appropriate —
+(3) The Board must make register information (professional) available for inspection, in accordance with subsection (2), by any of the following as the Board thinks appropriate —

-(a) registered teachers, employers of registered teachers and principals;

-(b) such other persons, if any, as are prescribed.
+(a) a registered teacher (other than a teacher whose registration is suspended);

+(b) an employer;

+(c) a principal (other than a principal whose registration is suspended);

+(d) a nominated supervisor of a centre-based service;

+(e) a supervising officer for a child care service;

+(f) a person appointed under the Young Offenders Act 1994 section 11(1a)(b) as a principal of teaching staff at a detention centre;

+(g) a person who —

+(i) has been nominated by a person referred to in any of paragraphs (a) to (f) as being a person who has good reason to inspect register information (professional); and

+(ii) has been accepted by the Board as a suitable person to inspect register information (professional);

+(h) any other person prescribed.

-(4) Register information (public) is to be made available for inspection, in accordance with subsection (2), by members of the public during normal office hours.
+(4) Register information (public) must be made available for inspection, in accordance with subsection (2), by members of the public during normal office hours.

 (5) A person to whom register information may be made available for inspection under this section may, on application to the Board and payment of the fee prescribed, if any, obtain a certified copy of all or some of that information.

+[Section 37 amended: No. 3 of 2023 s.
+26 and 87.]

-Part 4 — Board to be given notice, and may obtain criminal record checks, in some circumstances
+Part 4 — Board to be given notice, and may obtain criminal history checks, in some circumstances

+[Heading amended: No. 3 of 2023 s.
+88.]

 Division 1 — Notices to be given

 Subdivision 1 — Notices to be given by registered teachers